dm13450/dm13450.github.io/_posts/2022-04-28-Volatility-methods.md

 Volatility measures the scales of price changes and is an easy way to describe how busy markets are.
 High volatility means there are periods of large price changes and vice versa, low volatility means periods of small changes.
-In this post, I'll show you how to measure realised volatility and demonstrate how it can be used.
+In this post, I'll show you how to calculate realised (realized) volatility and demonstrate how it can be used.
 If you just want a live view of crypto volatility, take a look at [cryptoliquiditymetrics](https://cryptoliquiditymetrics.com/) where I have added in a new card with the volatility over the last 24 hours.